European stocks open steady and wait for the brexit and the decline of Italian bonds

 - The DAX index opened 0.04% in negative territory.

 - While the CAC 40 index also fell 0.04%.

 - Meanwhile, the FTSE MIB index fell 0.56% in the first minutes of trading, affected by the banking sector.

 The euro rose 0.10% against the dollar to trade at 1.1503 at 9:06 CET, while the pound gained 0.28% against the greenback to trade at 1.3180 at the same time.

-Time frame Used - four hours The NASDAQ 100 is moving in a sideway direction in the near term The NASDAQ is still facing resistance around the 7180 level In view of the technical indicators Both the RSI and the Stochastic are indicating signs of recovery Based on this, we expect that the NASDAQ 100 will test the 7180 level again Which by breaking it above will target the levels…
+Time frame Used - four hours The NASDAQ 100 is moving in a bearish direction in the near term.
+The Nasdaq 100 is still facing resistance and selling pressure around the 6864-6903 levels as the NASDAQ 100 is retreat down forming a negative candlestick pattern.
+In view of the technical indicators Both the RSI and Stochastic are indicating to decline of the indicators.
+Therefore, we expect that the NASDAQ 100…

 Best trading brokers

 - Dogecoin ..
 Electronic currency arose as a result of irony 03:54 pm 2018-01-26

 - Currency and commodity analysis for 2018 05:14 pm 2018-01-01